evangelista-junior/listing-ai/README.md

-# 💻 listing-ai
+# 💻 listingengine.ai

 ## About the Project

-This repository hosts **Listing AI**, an AI-empowered tool designed to streamline the creation of high-quality, descriptive listings for **[INSERT SPECIFIC USE CASE: e.g., real estate, e-commerce products, job postings, etc.]**.
+This repository hosts **Listing Engine**, an AI-empowered tool designed to streamline the creation of high-quality, descriptive listings for **e-commerce products**.

-Built using the modern web stack, this application leverages the power of **Artificial Intelligence** to transform minimal input into comprehensive and engaging content.
+Built using the modern web stack, this application leverages the power of **Artificial Intelligence** to transform minimal photo input into comprehensive and engaging content.
 It aims to reduce manual effort and increase the efficiency of content creation for listings.

 ## 🔗 Live Demo